 Inspired by working detection dogs, K9 Nose Work is the fun search and scenting activity for virtually all dogs and people.
 This easy-to-learn activity and sport builds confidence and focus in many dogs and provides a safe way to keep dogs fit and healthy through mental and physical exercise.

 Nose Work starts with getting your dog excited about using his nose to seek out a favorite toy or treat that's hidden in one of several boxes; the game quickly expands to entire rooms, exterior areas, and vehicles.
 As your dog grows more confident with his nose, target odors are introduced and competition skills are taught.

 During each class every dog works individually and rests safely in his crate between turns.
 There should be no interaction or socialization between dogs at any time during K9 Nose Work classes.
 This is to ensure that every dog has the opportunity to work and gain confidence in a distraction and stress free environment AND this also helps the dog focus much more acutely when they are working on finding the source of a scent.

 We have limited openings in our Nose Work classes.
 Students should plan to remain in each level for multiple blocks at the same class time as they work with their dog to build and strengthen skills.
 SPDTC will periodically add a new block of Beginning Nose Work for brand new students and will notify people on the wait list as openings are available.
-If you'd like to be added to the wait list please register online using the K9 Nose Work Class Registration Form.
-If you have any questions, contact the Director of the Nose Work Program.
+If you'ld like to be added to the wait list please register online using the K9 Nose Work Class Registration Form.
+If you have any questions, contact the Nose Work Class Administrator.

 Prerequisite: Dogs must be at least 6 months of age, plus a SPDTC Membership.
 No training prerequisites.